 Moreover, delineation of work areas (i.e. supervised and controlled areas) based upon by reference to an assessment of the expected annual doses and the probability and magnitude of potential exposures, thus distinguishing work areas at risk in controlled and surveyed areas.

-According to EURATOM directive no. 90/641, special provisions were established in the Legislative Decree no. 230/1995 for outside workers and in particular the use of a radiation "passport", logging doses incurred during their working activities.
+Special provisions are established in the Legislative Decree no. 101/2020 for outside workers and in particular the use of a radiation "passport", logging doses incurred during their working activities.